-Corporate Social Responsibility
+10. Corporate Social Responsibility

-CK Power Public Company Limited believes that the steady and sustainable growth of its business operations depends on sound vision and strategies, the competency of its executives and teams, as well as its adherence to ethics in business operations, which will generate reasonable and fair returns, a good quality of life for communities and society as well as environmental preservation.
+CK Power Public Company Limited believes that the steady and sustainable growth of its business operations depends on sound vision and strategies, competency of its executives and teams, as well as its adherence to ethics in business operations, which will generate reasonable and fair returns, a good quality of life for communities and society as well as environmental preservation.

-Therefore, corporate social responsibility is one of the Company's key missions by "always giving priority to the environment, communities and all stakeholders": focusing on development of an efficient production process which also avoids creating pollution, along with the environmental, community and social development.
+Therefore, the Company adopts a corporate social responsibility policy by "always giving priority to the environment, communities and all stakeholders": focusing on development of an efficient production process which in no way causes any pollution, along with the environmental, community and social development.
 The Company determines the consistent practical guidelines for the Company and its affiliated companies to meet the same standards, as a guide for its executives and staff to understand and apply such principles and practices in management at all levels, in order to achieve its business goals and missions, generate reasonable and fair returns to shareholders, and operate its business with responsibility to society, the environment and stakeholders under the good corporate governance principles.
 Such practical guidelines cover both corporate and personnel development under the Guidelines for Corporate Social Responsibility released by the Stock Exchange of Thailand, including a wide variety of social contribution and support.